 There, lying inside, was the tiny lifeless body of a hamster.

-Both boys simply stood there in total silence, lost in their own thoughts.
+Both boys simply stood there in silence, lost in their own thoughts.
 It was almost as if the entire world had slowed down, and everything was completely still, and there was only this moment.

 This solemn, grave moment.

 Another strong breeze rolled in.
 It brushed through Cartman's hair, causing several strands to sway in the wind's direction.
-Kyle felt another cold shiver shoot down his spine and, on impulse, he threw his arms around himself and took a step closer to Cartman.
+Kyle felt a cold shiver shoot down his spine and, on impulse, he threw his arms around himself and took a step closer to Cartman.